Why not consider becoming an Election Worker?

 · arrive at their assigned precinct by 6:00 AM on Election Day

 · assist with opening and closing the polling location

 · remain nonpartisan during working hours

 Election Workers must be able to lift 30 lbs. with assistance and be prepared to sit and/or stand for extended periods of time.

 Who can be an Election Worker?

 Any registered voter in Clay County may apply to be considered for a position.
-If interested, please fill out an application and email it to [email protected] To sign up for an Orientation Class, go to http://bit.ly/3rp6Lxu and choose a class that's convenient for you.
+If interested, please view the Orientation video, complete an application and quiz, and email it to [email protected] A downloadable Election Worker Orientation Manual is available here.
 For additional information, please call the Elections Office at (904) 269-6350.